 In addition the situation of those individuals deprived of their liberty in the camps is also addressed by international human rights law.
-In this regard, we highlight in particular the right to food, to health and to an adequate standard of living, as well as the absolute prohibition of torture, inhumane and degrading treatment as guaranteed under the Universal Declaration of Human Rights (Article 5).
+In this regard, we highlight in particular the right to food, to health and to an adequate standard of living, as well as the absolute prohibition of torture, inhumane and degrading treatment as guaranteed under the International Covenant on Economic Social and Cultural Rights and the International Covenant on Civil and Political Rights.